-Leipzig turned out to be extremely cool.
-Irena turned in a great race and the weather was perfect.
-I’d accidentally chosen a hotel that was fairly far (10km) from the city center, so my bike came in handy for moving from place to place (and like all German cities, Leipzig has some beautiful bike trails).
+Leipzig turned out to be cool.
+Irena ran/swam a great race and the weather was perfect.
+I’d accidentally chosen a hotel that was fairly far (10km) from the center, so my bike came in handy (and like all German cities, Leipzig has some beautiful bike trails).

 My original thought had been to use Leipzig as a springboard to visit other places in eastern Germany, but here fate tossed in the first of several monkey wrenches along the way.
-I normally sleep with a plastic mouthguard to prevent myself from clenching my jaw, but once I got settled in Leipzig, I realized I’d forgotten to pack it.
-The result was that after a few days in Leipzig, instead of continuing onward, I decided to backtrack to Prague and restart the trip once again from there.
+I normally sleep with a plastic mouth-guard to prevent myself from clenching my jaw, but once I got settled in Leipzig, I realized I’d forgotten to pack it.
+After a few days in Leipzig, instead of continuing onward, I decided to backtrack to Prague and restart the trip once again from there.